Setting up GitHub Pages with Genereto

 uses: actions/checkout@v4

-- name: Build genereto
+- name: Build site with Genereto

 - name: Setup Pages